If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Step 4: Place filter basket into the base and assemble the pot

-Now set your Moka pot on the stove on a medium-low heat.
+Now set your Moka pot on the stove on medium-low heat.
 If you can, try to place it on the edge of the border to avoid heating up the handle.
-Don't make the mistake of turning it on a high heat otherwise there will be more coffee on the stovetop than in the upper chamber.
+Don’t make the mistake of turning it on high heat otherwise, there will be more coffee on the stovetop than in the upper chamber.

-For Your Information: A perfectly brewed coffee will look like a golden honey.
+For Your Information: A perfectly brewed coffee will look like golden honey.